tahirkorma/tahirkorma/README.md

 ---

 ## 🛠️ Projects I'm Proud Of
+### 🎥 YouTube RAG Q&A with Google Gemini
+*Interactive app that answers questions about YouTube videos using their transcripts, powered by a RAG pipeline with FAISS embeddings and Google Gemini LLM.*

 ### 🔍 Skilled Manager Intervention Analysis
 *Causal inference using OLS regression to estimate impact of skilled management interventions.*